REO Speedwagon: Early years

-Although the rest of the band's lineup remained stable, REO Speedwagon switched lead vocalists three times for their first three albums.
-Luttrell left the band in early 1972, eventually becoming the vocalist for Starcastle.
-He was replaced by Kevin Cronin.
-Cronin recorded one album with the band, 1972's R.E.O./T.W.O. but left during the recording sessions for 1973's Ridin' the Storm Out because of internal conflicts.
-Ridin' the Storm Out was completed with Michael Bryan Murphy on lead vocal, and featured Doughty's "wailing storm siren" synthesizer intro on the title track.
-Murphy stayed for two more albums, Lost in a Dream (1974) and This Time We Mean It (1975), before Cronin returned in January 1976 and recorded R.E.O., released in July of that year.
+Although the lineup otherwise remained stable, REO Speedwagon switched lead vocalists on each of their first three albums.

+Kevin Cronin recorded 1972's R.E.O./T.W.O. but left during the recording sessions for 1973's Ridin' the Storm Out, which was completed with Michael Bryan Murphy.
+Murphy stayed for Lost in a Dream (1974) and This Time We Mean It (1975) before Cronin returned in 1976 for R.E.O..